Shababeek/Interactions/Documentation/GettingStarted/QuickStart.md

 ### Create a Simple Cube
 1. **GameObject > 3D Object > Cube**
 2. Name it "Grabbable Cube"
-3. Position it in front of the player (use Scene view)
+3. Position it in the green or orange area in-front of the player

 ### Make It Grabbable